Days of Wine and Roses (film): Awards and nominations

-Musical Adaptation
+Musical adaptation

-A musical adaptation based on the film and the original teleplay is set to be produced by the Atlantic Theater Company in 2023, starring Kelli O'Hara as Kirsten and Brian d'Arcy James as Joe.
-The musical has a book by Craig Lucas and music and lyrics by Adam Guettel, the same writing team behind The Light in the Piazza.
-It is being directed by Michael Greif, with costumes by Dede Ayite, lighting by Ben Stanton, sound by Kai Harada, and orchestrations by the composer.
-The production is set to start performances at the Linda Gross Theater on May 5, 2023.
+The musical adaptation based on the film and the original teleplay was produced by the Atlantic Theater Company in 2023, starring Kelli O'Hara as Kirsten and Brian d'Arcy James as Joe.
+The musical has a book by Craig Lucas and music and lyrics by Adam Guettel, the same writing team behind The Light in the Piazza, and is directed by Michael Greif.
+It opened May 5, 2023, and closed on July 5 of the same year.
+The musical transferred to Broadway and opened on January 28, 2024, at Studio 54 and closed on March 31, 2024.

-"Ain't No Sunshine"
+In popular culture

 Bill Withers was inspired by Days of Wine and Roses.
 Withers was watching it on television, and the doomed relationship at the film's center brought to mind a phrase: "Ain’t no sunshine when she’s gone."
 This led him to write "Ain't No Sunshine" in 1971.